Written by Lois Bea Thomas

 Sam: WHAT?

-Esme: THE HOUSE, THE HOUSE
+Esme: THE HOUSE, THE HOUSE (gestures a roof over her head)

-Sam: HOUSE, HOUSE (presses button) ITS NOT WORKING
+Sam: IT’S NOT WORKING

 Sam: I AM (starts punching the security alarm)